 The Benefits of Signing Up for Medicare While Working

-According to AARP, more than 20 percent of Americans 65 or older are still in the workforce.
-That means that millions of people must make a tough decision on when to enroll in Medicare.
+According to AARP, more than 20% of Americans 65 or older are still in the workforce.
+That means that millions of newly eligible people must make a tough decision on when to enroll in Medicare.
 Even if you have health coverage through an employer, there are benefits to signing up while still employed.

 If you have worked for at least 10 years and paid Medicare taxes, then it may make a lot of sense for you to get Part A while still employed since it will be premium-free.
 Part A covers inpatient care and hospital stays, which can be a massive expense.